 Let me start with the table-stub and later on explain how to fill in the actual table content.
 Most of the Latex editors provide a macro, which is usually helpful as it directly inserts the basic stub usually including a few rows and columns of the table.
 The macro provided by LED is the following code:

-There is an optional argument which determines where Latex places the table.
+There is an optional argument which determines where LaTeX places the table.
 Available placements are:

 h (here), t (top), b (bottom) and p (page of floats).